How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 2. In case, users are getting I/O errors, run a consistency check of the complete database.
 The error might look like this “incorrect checksum (expected: 0x186ba635; actual: 0x186b2635)” or related.

 3. In case the system gets shutdown during a running transaction, there will be a high chance of corruption.
-Users will face issues in rebuilding the log files also.
+Users will face issues to rebuild transaction log SQL Server too.
 Thus, manual solutions won’t work.

 Rebuild Transaction Log in SQL Server – Top 3 Ways

-To fix the corruption or bring back the database files from corruption, we have the top 3 ways.
+To fix the corruption or know how to rebuild transaction log in SQL Server after corruption, we have the top 3 ways.
 Users will get the solution for sure by using any one of these methods.
-Here. we have to fix the problem by restoring the transaction log from a backup file, rebuilding from the start, or using an automated solution.
+Here. we have to fix the problem by restoring the transaction log from a backup file, rebuilding from the start, or rebuild log file SQL Server using an automated solution.
 Users can select any of these solutions based on their requirements.
 Also, not all users are eligible for every solution because of certain conditions.
 Let’s understand these solutions in depth.

 #1 Restore Transaction Log SQL Server from Backup